-Life is Wild Post Production Crew by Missy - almost 6 years ago
+Life is Wild Post Production Crew by Missy - over 6 years ago

 "We are the post production crew of the TV show LIFE IS WILD.
 This is at our crew holiday party, where the music department gave everyone shirts that FIX IT WITH MUSIC.
 If there's bad dialogue, fix it with music.
 If there's a bad edit, fix it with music.
 You get the idea!"

-PTV Telethon 07 by PTV - almost 6 years ago
+PTV Telethon 07 by PTV - over 6 years ago

-actors run amuck by travelingplayer - over 6 years ago
+actors run amuck by travelingplayer - almost 7 years ago

 "For the Empty Bowls project, the Tractor Shed Theatre at St Stephens HS in Hickory NC, directed by Molly Rice, held an evening of awareness for hunger.
 We donated all proceeds to two local soup kitchens.
 The pottery classes created beautiful bowls and we acted an original piece about poverty & hunger in our area.
 We raised $3000!
 Everyone loved our T-shirts and it unified the class.
 I love CustomInk!"